patricia-neosofttech/lightning_gan/README.md

 ```bash
 pip install -r requirements.txt
 ```

+## Preprocessing using helper function
+- Use img_to_npz.py file to convert images to numpy array
+- Used plot_imgaes.py to plot fake generated images

+## Configuration
+- Use config.py to make paramerters configurable i.e batch_size, epochs, etc.

 ## How to run the code
 - Execute the below command to train the network
 ```bash